MicrosoftDocs/WindowsCommunityToolkitDocs/docs/Getting-Started.md

 The toolkit is available as NuGet packages that can be added to any existing or new project using Visual Studio.

-1. Download [Visual Studio 2017](https://developer.microsoft.com/en-us/windows/downloads) and ensure you choose the **Universal Windows Platform development** Workload in the Visual Studio installer.
+1. Download [Visual Studio](https://developer.microsoft.com/en-us/windows/downloads) and ensure you choose the **Universal Windows Platform development** Workload in the Visual Studio installer.

    > [!NOTE]
    >  Visual Studio 2015 is not supported with the Windows Community Toolkit 2.0 or higher